Develop the skills and strategy to become a leader in soccer coaching

 Please review these requirements and recommendations pertaining to travel arrangements that individual participants must make for this program.

-Participants are responsible for making their own travel arrangements to Edinburgh, Scotland (Module 1), and for the 2021 United Soccer Coaches Convention portion of the program (Module 5).
+Participants are responsible for making their own travel arrangements to Newark, Delaware (Module 1), apprenticeship experience (Module 3) and Edinburgh, Scotland (Module 4).

-The participant fee includes the cost of the hotel room and tax at the Marriott at Oriam, Edinburgh, Scotland.
+- The participant fee includes the cost of the hotel room, tax and meals at the Marriott at Oriam, Edinburgh, Scotland, during Module 4.
 Participants will share a two-queen guest room with another participant.

 Oriam is Scotland’s national performance centre for sport, based at Heriot-Watt University’s Riccarton campus in Edinburgh.
 The Scottish Rugby Union and the Scottish Football Association use it as a training facility, as does Heart of Midlothian F.C. for first-team training and to run its academy.

 Located within the Riccarton campus at Edinburgh’s Heriot Watt University, the £33 million facility is home to a vast array of Scottish FA activities and home to its coach education program.
 Designed to provide an inspirational environment for top athletes, Oriam opened in August 2016 and has set a new standard for facilities within Scotland, including a FIFA-accredited indoor synthetic pitch with a viewing area that can seat 500 people.
 The pitch is the largest of its kind in Europe and has direct access to state-of-the-art dressing rooms, a hydrotherapy pool, a rehabilitation area and a gym area for strength and conditioning.